-I don’t know about you, but I’m beyond exhausted.
+I don’t know about you, but this week has left me beyond exhausted.
 I’m so ready

 to do absolutely nothing have some fun this weekend doing all the things that don’t qualify as w-o-r-k, and I’m kicking things off in the best way I know how: with a Baileys parfait that’s swirled cookies and cream!